China approves Merck KGaA's takeover of AZ Electronic

 BEIJING China's commerce ministry has approved with conditions German liquid crystal maker Merck KGaA's (MRCG.DE) planned $2.6 billion takeover of UK-listed AZ Electronic Materials AZEM.L.

-Merck, the world's largest maker of liquid crystals used in TVs and tablet and smartphone screens, agreed in December to buy peer AZ to expand its range of specialist chemicals for hi-tech gadgets.
+Merck, the world's largest maker of liquid crystals used in TVs and tablet and smartphone screens, agreed in December to buy peer AZ for $2.6 billion to expand its range of specialist chemicals for hi-tech gadgets.

 The conditions include Merck having to report to the ministry any licensing deals it signs in China, and also prohibit Merck from forcing Chinese customers to buy products from both companies, the ministry said on Wednesday in a statement on its website.